NihadZeidan/data-structures-and-algorithms/javascript/code-challenges/linkedList/README.md

 LinkedList is a liner data structure that stores values into nodes and link nodes together through referencing to the next one.

 ## Challenge
-To create singly linked list form scratch with different methods and test those methods.
+To create singly linked list form scratch with different methods and test those methods. and to make semantic (custom) error.

 ## Approach & Efficiency